By Khoshal Latifzai • May 22, 2026

 You’ve experienced the cycle, knee pain after weekend activities, a cortisone injection for relief, then worse pain weeks later.
 The landmark McAlindon study in JAMA confirmed that while corticosteroids mask inflammation, they accelerate cartilage loss compared to placebo over two years.

 At Rocky Mountain Regenerative Medicine, we offer a biological alternative through our comprehensive stem cell therapy program.
-Our approach integrates advanced diagnostics with regenerative treatments through annual membership programs designed to help you Live, Look, and Perform Better Longer.
+Our approach integrates advanced diagnostics with regenerative therapy through annual membership programs designed to help you Live, Look, and Perform Better Longer.

 What Is Stem Cell Therapy for Knees and How Does It Work?